 “Northern Attitude” Song Meaning: Cold Hearts, Quiet Pain

-“Northern Attitude” is about more than growing up in a cold place.
-It’s about the long-term effects of emotional isolation.
+“Northern Attitude” is about growing up in a cold place and the long-term effects of emotional isolation.
 Kahan explains how life in a quiet, rural town, with its dark winters and few people, taught him to stay guarded.
 That kind of environment can make it hard to connect later in life, even when you want to.

 “Northern Attitude” asks for compassion, not excuses.